Saturday – Sunday, 8am-5pm

 - CDC, National Hospital Ambulatory edical Care Survey’s Emergency Department summary).

 AFC Urgent Care & Walk-In Clinic of Chattanooga TN, we are conveniently located on Gunbarrel Road offers superior urgent care at the speed of your life!
-With no appointment needed, you’ll be in and out in under an hour!
+With no appointment needed, you’ll be in and out in about an hour!
 Extended evening and weekend hours mean you’ll have access to high quality urgent care right when you need it.
 Most insurances, as well as cash pay options, are accepted.
 At AFC Urgent Care, a physician is always on site with a team of highly skilled professionals to provide you and your family with top quality urgent care for all non-life-threatening illnesses and injuries, from cuts and bruises to fracture and colds.
 Our state-of-the-art Walk-In Clinic includes tests, x-rays, and prescription services for your complete care.
 If you are looking for an Urgent Care Walk-In Clinic closer to Ooltewah or Collegedale, check out our newest location!

 Quick & Convenient High-Quality Medical Care, Chattanooga TN